 The workshop will need to be able to be delivered either as a standalone module, as a follow-up to the “core” program in the learning system (“An Introduction to Career Pathways”), or as a component of another ACS offering, such as ACS on Campus, for example.

 The two main sources of content for this workshop will be the sections in PfLAGS on the academic pathway and And Gladly Teach, referred to as AGT below.

+Participants interested in pursuing careers in academe will seek further information from other resources, such as AGT and Postdoc to Faculty workshops.

 Audience

-Unlike the audiences for most other components in this learning system, the audience for this component will not include B.S. level chemistry professionals.
+Compared to the audiences for most other components in this learning system, the audience for this component is not as likely to include B.S. level chemistry professionals.
 The audience will most likely have (or be about to finish) a Ph.D. in chemistry or chemistry-related discipline.

 There may be a component developed at some later date that addresses the career track of teaching science in the K through 12 system.
 That component is out of scope for present purposes, however.